amritkrishan/amritkrishan.github.io/about.md

 permalink: /about/
 ---

-Amrit Krishan - Software Dev Engineer Test II
+Amrit Krishan - Software Dev Engineer II

 ### More Information

-Experienced in technologies like JAVA, Automation Testing, REST API development and CI/CD.
+Experienced in technologies like JAVA, REST API development, Automation Testing and CI/CD.

 ### Contact me